dariusvalevicius/dariusvalevicius.github.io/README.md

-# Welcome!
+# Home

-... to my humble personal site.
-I may add some blog posts in the future, but for now, I am trying to document all my work and personal projects in one place.
+Welcome to my humble personal site!
+I am trying to document all my work and personal projects in one place.
+I've recently started putting some blog posts and unpublished writing under the Blog tab.

 The absolute best place to keep up with me is on [Bluesky](https://bsky.app/profile/dariusliutas.bsky.social).
-I try to post a bit of everything, but mostly science-related stuff!
+I try to post a bit of everything, but mostly science-related stuff.

 To contact me, you can DM me on Bluesky or LinkedIn, or send me an email at [darius.valevicius@gmail.com](darius.valevicius@gmail.com).